It's About E.D.

 Men who have undergone a nerve-sparing prostatectomy procedure may see a return to erectile function within 12 to 24 months.4 Again, every man is different, so recovery times will vary depending upon the skill of the surgeon, the extent of your cancer, and how your body reacts.

-If you are undergoing radiation therapy, erectile dysfunction can occur up to five years following treatment.5
+If you are undergoing radiation therapy, erectile dysfunction can occur in the next few years following treatment.5